 To celebrate two years of singing Gospel Music at St James’s two cakes were created by Clarence Hunte, one of the choir’s three musical directors.
 One cake featured the choir’s new logo, the other with “The Gospel Music Spirit” a logo that has been created to help promote the second Sunday of the month service alongside the other Sunday evening services at St James’s.
 It was a happy occasion celebrated with many of those who have attended the service on a regular basis over the last two years.

 by Matthew Sexton, July 2016

-The choir sings at “The Gospel Music Spirit” at St James’s Anglican Church on Piccadilly in central London on the second Sunday of the month as part of the "Sundays at Six" rolling programme there.
-On the last Sunday of the month at 5.30pm we sing at Farm Street Catholic Church in Mayfair.
+The choir sings at “The Gospel Music Spirit” at St James’s Anglican Church on Piccadilly in central London on the first Sunday of the month as part of the "Sundays at Six" rolling programme there.
+On the third Sunday of the month at 5.30pm we sing at Farm Street Catholic Church in Mayfair.